Hedging Hydrogen: Planning and Contracting Under Uncertainty for a Green Hydrogen Producer: Results and Discussion

-\textit{Policy Performance}\\ As was the case in \cite{Palmer2023Risk-conscious.}, the low VSS indicates little to no value is obtained using a stochastic model in the absence of demand uncertainty.
+As was the case for \citet{Palmer2023Risk-conscious.}, the low VSS indicates little to no value is obtained using a stochastic model for the Fixed Demand HPA.

 On the other hand, with the very significant VRAS, the advantage of the risk-averse policies with respect to the risk-neutral policies is clear.
-The stochastic risk averse policy $S\_\beta0.9(da,p)$ improves the mean performance of the risk-neutral $S\_\beta0(da,p)$ by 3\% on average, and by 33\% for the worst case scenario performance.
-The rule-based risk-averse policy $D\_PE$ has a similar performance improvement over the deterministic risk-neutral policy. $D\_PE$ is the best performer overall on this test set, although given its use of simple heuristics this result should be considered as applicable only in a specific context.
+The Stochastic Risk Averse policy $S\_\beta0.9$ improves the mean performance of the risk-neutral $S\_\beta0$ by 1.9\% on average, and by 32\% for the worst-case scenario performance.
+The rule-based risk-averse Pessimistic Expert policy $D\_PE$ has a similar performance improvement over the deterministic risk-neutral Expected Value Problem policy.
+The solutions for the risk-averse policies $D\_PE$, $S\_\beta0.9$, and $S\_\beta0.9(NR)$ look to avoid high day-ahead market price exposure, and so opt for significantly greater hedging ratios than the risk-neutral policies' solutions $D\_EVP(NR)$ and $S\_\beta0(NR)$.

-The Value of the Arbitrage-Enabled Solution (VAES) is strong on mean performance (6.3\%) and weak on worst-case performance (-0.7\%).
-This is to be expected, as both policies $S\_\beta0.9(da,p)$ and $S\_\beta0.9(da,p)(NA)$ are equally risk-averse, however the no-arbitrage formulation will systematically underestimate hedging options with good re-sale value in the profile transformation cost, and so it finds less optimal solutions on average.
+The Value of the Resale-Enabled Solution (VRES) is positive on mean performance (4.3\%) and slightly negative on worst-case performance (-1.1\%).
+This is to be expected, because while both policies $S\_\beta0.9$ and $S\_\beta0.9(NR)$ are equally risk-averse, the no-resale formulation will systematically underestimate hedging options with good re-sale value, and so it finds less optimal solutions on average.
+Note that we are only able to obtain a VRES for the risk-averse case, as for the risk-neutral case energy resale cannot be enabled without rendering the results speculative and nonsensical, as discussed in Section \ref{sec:intro:speculation}.